monday-sun/humans.build.software/dev-blog/_posts/2025-04-14-mondays-weekly-notes.md

 - 📄 [`modes_of_operation.mdc`](/assets/files/2025-04-14/modes_of_operation.mdc)
   This governs the Cursor event loop.
 It starts in PLAN mode and doesn’t switch to ACT until I explicitly tell it to `ACT`.
 Every response starts with `# Mode: PLAN` or `# Mode: ACT` so I know what state it's in.
   **Pros:** Helps prevent the LLM from just going.
 Claude in Cursor is very eager to please with completed work.
 Helps the LLM frame the work before executing.
 Gemini is much better at planning and following the memory bank rules.
-Claude is better at acting because it's fine tuned to the tools.
+Claude is better at acting because it's fine-tuned to the tools.
   **Cons:** Claude is not very good at sticking to these rules anyway, and it's less fluid and 'natural' feeling.
   **Source:** [reddit post](https://www.reddit.com/r/cursor/comments/1jqvqjx/thanks_to_the_memory_system_post_productivity/)